-Ask yourself: “What are my concerns?”
-This will help you determine what questions to ask your cloud provider.
 From a legal standpoint, organisations must comply with the European Union General Data Protection Regulation (EU GDPR), Sarbanes-Oxley – U.S. financial data protection (SOX), the Health Information Portability and Accountability Act – U.S. health care (HIPAA), and others.
 Also, credit card protection falls under contract law with Payment Card Industry - Data Security Standard (PCI-DSS).

 Once the compliance subject is identified, many actions can be taken, one of which is an audit.
 The audit should be conducted using a standardised approach and proven methodology, such as the American Institute of Certified Public Accountants’ SSAE 18 (Statement of Standards on Attestation Agreements, No. 18).
 The audit’s findings will indicate what may not be in compliance.
 When deciding on a cloud provider, it is important to read these reports to know the DC’s level of security and what to expect.